anakryiko/blog/content/posts/bcc-to-libbpf-howto-guide.md

 *This post was originally posted on Facebook's [BPF blog](https://facebookmicrosites.github.io/bpf/blog/2020/02/20/bcc-to-libbpf-howto-guide.html).
-This version has only a few minor fixes and adjustments.*
+This version has some minor fixes and adjustments.
+It also has as an updated section on [using BPF subprograms](#helper-sub-programs) to reflect new libbpf features added since the original publication.*

 ## Why libbpf and BPF CO-RE?